-- 1. The majority of students see Jews as victims of the Holocaust.
-With age, students increasingly believe other groups to be Holocaust victims as well. - 2.
-Homosexuals are most likely to be included alongside Jews as Holocaust victims, followed by disabled people and then Roma and Sinti (Gypsies). - 3.
-Though students are aware that various groups were persecuted by the Nazis, most are not familiar with the specific policies enacted against each group or how policies developed. - 4.
-Students tend to presume all groups were simply murdered and that they were killed because they were in some way 'different'.
-'Difference' is explained in various ways. - 5.
-Most students indicate there was something distinctive about the Jewish experience but struggle to articulate just what that was.
+- 1. The majority of students saw Jews as victims of the Holocaust.
+With age, students increasingly believed other groups to be Holocaust victims as well. - Homosexuals were most likely to be included alongside Jews as Holocaust victims, followed by disabled people and then Roma and Sinti (Gypsies).1 - 3.
+Though students were aware that various groups were persecuted by the Nazis, most were not familiar with the specific policies enacted against each group or how policies developed. - 4.
+Students tended to presume all groups were simply murdered and that they were killed because they were in some way 'different'.
+'Difference' was explained in various ways. - 5.
+Most students indicated there was something distinctive about the Jewish experience but struggled to articulate just what that was.
 This can be attributed to key gaps in substantive knowledge. - 6.
-While students are conscious that Jews were killed in large numbers, they do not see the Nazis' intent to murder all Jews everywhere they could reach as a defining feature of the Jewish experience.
-A significant proportion of students are in fact unaware of, or unable to say, how many Jews died. - 7.
-Students are concerned with why the Jews were targeted, but have difficulty in providing robust, developed answers to the question.
-With most (68 per cent) unaware of what 'antisemitism' means, their explanations tend to rest on distorted understandings and misconceptions about who the Jews were and overlook the distinctive racial dimensions of Nazi antisemitism.
+While students were conscious that Jews were killed in large numbers, they did not see the Nazis' intent to murder all Jews everywhere they could reach as a defining feature of the Jewish experience.
+A significant proportion of students were in fact unaware of, or unable to say, how many Jews died. - 7.
+Students were concerned with why the Jews were targeted, but had difficulty in providing robust, developed answers to the question.
+With most (68 per cent) unaware of what 'antisemitism' meant, their explanations tended to rest on distorted understandings and misconceptions about who the Jews were and overlooked the distinctive racial dimensions of Nazi antisemitism.